-Important: the present converter works with modern English only.
-Letters with Old Norse diacritics won’t be converted into runes.
+Note that the present converter works with modern English only.
+Letters with Old Norse (or any other) diacritics will not be converted into runes.

 What Types of Runes Are Supported?